cake-tech/cake_wallet/howto-build-ios.md

-# Building CakeWallet for iOS
+# Building Cake Wallet for iOS

 ## Requirements and Setup

-The following are the system requirements to build CakeWallet for your iOS device.
+The following are the system requirements to build Cake Wallet for your iOS device.

 ```
 macOS >= 14.0